quickwit-oss/quickwit/docs/log-management/send-logs-from-vector-to-quickwit.md

 description: A simple tutorial to send logs from Vector to Quickwit in a few minutes.
 icon_url: /img/tutorials/vector-logo.png
 tags: [logs, ingestion]
-sidebar_position: 3
+sidebar_position: 2
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-[Vector](https://vector.dev/) is an amazing piece of software (in Rust obviously) and brings a new fresh wind in the observability space, it is well-known for collecting logs from every parts of your infrastructure, transform and aggregate them, and finally forward them to a sink.
+[Vector](https://vector.dev/) is an amazing piece of software (in Rust obviously) and brings a new fresh wind in the observability space, it is well-known for collecting logs from every part of your infrastructure, transforming and aggregating them, and finally forwarding them to a sink.

 In this guide, we will show you how to connect it to Quickwit.